 The Most Common Hazards Found On Construction Sites

 Construction companies are required by law to ensure that their employees are able to work in a safe environment where the probability of accidents or construction site hazards are lessened to the greatest degree possible.
-Below is an explanation of the different types of construction site hazards that can occur while on the job.
+Below our construction accident law firm provides an explanation of the different types of construction site hazards that can occur while on the job.

 Scaffolding is a necessary part of many construction jobs, and collapses can occur.
 Both the worker on the scaffolding, as well as those near the collapsed scaffolding, can be injured.
 Since an outside company is typically responsible for erecting the scaffolding, they may be able to be held liable if an accident occurs due to their negligence.